 An HSA is a tax-advantaged savings account that you can use to pay for qualified medical expenses.
 The money in your HSA rolls over from year to year (it's not a "use it or lose it" account).
-You can keep your HSA even if you change employers.
+You can keep your HSA even if you change employers, end employment, or retire.

 To open an HSA, you must be enrolled in a high-deductible health plan such as UMP CDHP and not be enrolled in other healthcare coverage that could disqualify you.

 To learn more about eligibility requirements visit HealthEquity.